Mahmudul H Sumon Professor, Department of Anthropology

 SHORT BIOGRAPHY

-Mahmudul H Sumon, Professor of Anthropology, is a social anthropologist whose research interests include questions such as how people construct their social-cultural worlds and identities.
-He has explored these questions, particularly amongst a group of communities in Bangladesh that have hitherto been known or categorized as “tribes” or “aboriginals” in colonial laws, policies, and academic discourses.
-He critically investigates knowledge politics in making “adivasis” and how it unfolds today within the transnational field of power/ knowledge and articulations on indigeneity.
+Mahmudul H Sumon is Professor of Anthropology and a social anthropologist whose research explores how people construct their social and cultural worlds and identities.
+His work has particularly focused on communities in Bangladesh historically categorized in colonial laws, policies, and scholarship as “tribes” or “aboriginals.”
+He critically investigates the politics of knowledge in the making of “adivasis” and how these dynamics unfold within contemporary transnational fields of power, knowledge, and articulations of indigeneity.

-Dr. Mahmudul Sumon teaches various courses: Anthropological Theory and Advanced Methodology for MPhil and PhD students, South Asian Histories, Cultures and Societies, Ethnicity, Nationalism and Identity, Visual Media and Cultural Changes, and Other Cultures.
-He is a member of the Development Studies Association and has participated in several Association of Social Anthropologists conferences.
+At Jahangirnagar University, Dr. Sumon teaches courses on Anthropological Theory and Advanced Methodology (MPhil/PhD level), South Asian Histories, Cultures and Societies, Ethnicity, Nationalism and Identity, Visual Media and Cultural Change, and Other Cultures.
+He is a member of the Development Studies Association and has participated in several conferences of the Association of Social Anthropologists of the UK.

 Also, see: